merlinshabaj/grapher/README.md

 ```
 - [x] Grid size updates aren't synchronised for x and y axis when zooming
     - [ ] Zooming to origin, doesn't work anymore since globalising gridSizeX and gridSizeY
+    - [ ] Changing scaling of an axis while having zoomed in or out updates the grid size and applies each grid size respective to it's axis -> since the max range grid size isn't applied anymore for both an abrupt change in grid size can happens

 ## Miscellaneous
 ### Potential for bugs